 Screenshot: Noita

-Again, someone proclaiming to be an ally but fostering an unsafe space is iffy.
-A lot of people want to call out this fake-allyship.
 Personally, I’m not a fan of cis-people proclaiming to have a safe space or proclaiming to be an ally.
 The marginalized people that you’re an ally to are the ones that have the right to deem your space a safe space, after all, not you yourself.

-More than anything, friends that I have in the trans community are stating that there are people out there that proclaim themselves an ally of trans people but when it comes to the one thing they’re supposed to not do, they don’t do it.
+More than anything, friends that I have in the trans community are stating that there are people out there that proclaim themselves an ally of trans people but when it comes to the one thing they’re supposed to not do, they still do it.
 Literally, just one thing… and they refuse to do it.

 Either way, it’s different topics… and bigots only talk about transpeople and bathrooms.
 They’re super obsessed with bathrooms for whatever reason.
 There are also people that rally against “the left”, the “woke mob” or “SJWs” or whatever… and it sucks.